sdam-au/LAGT/README.md

 * **Open Greek and Latin**: https://github.com/OpenGreekAndLatin/First1KGreek - XML files for the works in the First Thousand Years of Greek Project

 ### Software
-1. Google Colaboratory
+1. Jupyter Lab (Jupyter notebooks files)
 1. Sciencedata.dk web interface

 ### Registered account
-1. Google account
+1. Google account - to work with metadata
 2. Github account (to get raw data)
 3. Sciencedata.dk account (to work with preprocessed data to which point the script.
 4. S